LIV rebel Mickelson wants more PGA Tour memories

 "True competition creates the profile of the world's greatest players.
 In protecting our loyal members, we can't allow [LIV Golf] players to freeride off that."

-Mickelson, 51, has won $95m (£78m) on the PGA Tour since turning professional 30 years ago, although estimates suggest the amount he has earned from the game is 10 times as much, once sponsorships and endorsements are taken into account.
+Mickelson, who turns 52 on Thursday, has won $95m (£78m) on the PGA Tour since turning professional 30 years ago, although estimates suggest the amount he has earned from the game is 10 times as much, once sponsorships and endorsements are taken into account.

 Speaking at last week's inaugural LIV Golf event at Centurion Club, north of London, he did not deny rumours that he has been paid a $200m appearance fee for signing up to the fledgling series, which is offering $250m in prize money for its initial run of eight events in 2022.